About the Department

 The Department also delivers other services including the Tasmanian Freight Equalisation Scheme and Early Release of Superannuation, as well as whole of government services such as myGov.

-The Minister for Human Services is responsible for administering the following legislation for the Human Services Portfolio:
+The Minister for Human Services and Digital Transformation is responsible for administering the following legislation for the Human Services Portfolio: